Shashikant86/Behat-Appium/README.md

 ## Install and launch Appium Server

-You can doenload appium server from woth npm.
+You can download appium server with npm.
 We have package.json file to get that from root of the project.

       $ npm install
       $ ./node_modules/.bin/appium

 OR

-You can install it globally usig
+You can install it globally using

       $ npm install -g appium

-## Configure Simulator Or Real device
+## Configure Simulator Or Real Device

-Next step is to configure, iOS or Android Simulator/Emulator or READ device by refering APPiUM [Documentation](http://appium.io/slate/en/master/).
+Next step is to configure, iOS or Android Simulator/Emulator or READ device by referring Appium [Documentation](http://appium.io/slate/en/master/).
 All the capabilities has been added to MinkExtension

-You ned to update 'behat.yml' as per your setup or create multiple profiles.
+You need to update 'behat.yml' as per your setup or create multiple profiles.

 ## Launch Behat